 It is important to note that colors can be subjective – what might make one person feel cheerful can make another person feel irritated depending on the viewers’ past experiences or cultural differences.

 Color is not completely agreed on universally and can appeal differently to individual countries.
-A designer MUST study their target audience and choose their colors accordingly.
+A designer must study their target audience and choose colors accordingly.